-6. Sector: Fisheries and Fisheries-Related Services

-Type of Reservation: National Treatment (Articles 14.3 and 15.2).
-Most-Favored-Nation Treatment (Articles 14.4 and 15.3)

-Panama reserves the right to adopt or maintain a measure related to the requirements to invest, acquire, control and operate vessels engaged in fishing and related activities in Panamanian jurisdictional waters.
+6. Sector: Fisheries and Fisheries-Related Services Type of Reservation: National Treatment (Articles 14.3 and 15.2).
+Most-Favored-Nation Treatment (Articles 14.4 and 15.3) Description: Investment and Cross-Border Trade in Services Panama reserves the right to adopt or maintain a measure related to the requirements to invest, acquire, control and operate vessels engaged in fishing and related activities in Panamanian jurisdictional waters.

-Type of Reservation: Most-Favored-Nation Treatment (Articles 14.4 and 15,3).

-1. Panama reserves the right to adopt or maintain measures that grant differential treatment to countries under a bilateral or multilateral international agreement in force or signed prior to the date of entry into force of this Agreement.

-2. Panama reserves the right to adopt or maintain measures that grant differential treatment to countries by virtue of a bilateral or multilateral international treaty in force or subscribed subsequent to the date of entry into force of this Agreement with respect to:
+7. Sector: All Sectors Type of Reservation: 15.3).
+Most-Favored-Nation Treatment (Articles 14.4 and Description: Investment and Cross-Border Trade in Services 1.
+Panama reserves the right to adopt or maintain measures that grant differential treatment to countries under a bilateral or multilateral international agreement in force or signed prior to the date of entry into force of this Agreement.
+2. Panama reserves the right to adopt or maintain measures that grant differential treatment to countries by virtue of a bilateral or multilateral international treaty in force or subscribed subsequent to the date of entry into force of this Agreement with respect to: (a) aviation; (b) fishing; or

-(a) aviation;

-(b) fishing; or

-(c) maritime affairs ; including salvage.
+(c) maritime affairs , including salvage.

-Panama reserves the right to adopt or maintain measures that are not inconsistent with Panama's obligations under Article XVI of the GATS.
+8. Sector: All Sectors Type of Reserve: Market Access (Article 15.4) Description: Cross Border Trade in Services Panama reserves the right to adopt or maintain measures that are not inconsistent with Panama's obligations under Article XVI of the GATS.
 Subject to the reservations in the list of Panama in Annex I tabs 9 (Electric Power), 25 and 26.
 (Telecommunications), 27 (Business Services) 28 (Community, Social and Personal Services) 29 (Communications Services) 30 (Ports and Airports).

-9. Sector: Transportation Services

-Type of Reservation: National Treatment (Articles 14.3 and 10.03).
-Local Presence (Article 10.06) Performance Requirements (Article 14.6) Senior Executives and Boards of Directors (Article 14.7) Market Access (Article 15.4)

-1. Panama reserves the right to adopt or maintain measures restricting the supply of services and investment related to scheduled passenger transportation, other types of non-scheduled passenger transportation, and commercial freight vehicle rental services with operator, or bus terminal services.
+Sector: Transportation Services Type of Reservation: National Treatment (Articles 14.3 and 10.03).
+Local Presence (Article 10.06) Performance Requirements (Article 14.6) Senior Executives and Boards of Directors (Article 14.7) Market Access (Article 15.4) Description: Investment and Cross-Border Trade in Services 1.
+Panama reserves the right to adopt or maintain measures restricting the supply of services and investment related to scheduled passenger transportation, other types of non-scheduled passenger transportation, and commercial freight vehicle rental services with operator, or bus terminal services.